hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **These early explorations are largely forgotten**

 Before I started studying these things, I could not name a single significant photgrapher from the first 100 years of photography.
 I doubt most people could name a single film from the first 30 years of movies or a single early [computer artwork](https://en.wikipedia.org/wiki/Computer_art) before video games and "Toy Story," or say much about the long history of [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te) prior to The Beatles or Grandmaster Flash.
 To some extent, only buffs and enthusiasts like myself go and dig into that early work.
-Until one does, one mostly just things of the current art forms as things that have always been around, fully formed.
+Until one does, one mostly just thinks of the current art forms as things that have always been around, fully formed.

 **For now, "AI" Art is largely about novelty**